Empirical Security & Privacy, for Humans

 List of topics (tentative)

-This course covers a variety of topics, including (but not limited to)
+This course covers a variety of topics, aiming to explore the following questions (among others):

 • Economic view of cybersecurity